Chikkuduakanksha/Chikkuduakanksha/README.md

 ✨**About Me in 30 secs**✨

-- 🔭 Analytical and solutions-driven data analyst with a data science and mathematical background versed in Excel, SQL, Python, Machine Learning, EDA, NLP, Power BI and Tableau.
-Passionate about using data to tell stories and uncover trends, patterns, and predictions.
-Seeking opportunities to take on more responsibilities and grow in Data Scientist roles.
+- 🔭 As a Data Engineer, I specialize in designing, developing, and optimizing complex SQL queries to transform and extract insights from large datasets.
+My work focuses on building and maintaining scalable ETL pipelines to ingest, process, and load data from various sources into our data lake, data warehouse, and multiple targets, ensuring efficient and reliable data integration.
-- 💬 Ask me about **Data Science**
+- 💬 Ask me about **Data Engineer**
 - 👨‍💻 All of my projects are available at [Projects](https://github.com/Chikkuduakanksha?tab=repositories)
 - 📫 How to reach me: [LinkedIn](www.linkedin.com/in/chikkuduakanksha)